crate/cratedb-guide/docs/home/index.md

   indexing strategy.
 * The flexible data schema dynamically adapts based on the data you ingest, offering seamless integration and instant readiness for analysis.
-* Columnar storage enables fast search query and aggregation performance.
+* Columnar storage enables fast query and aggregation performance.
 * PostgreSQL wire protocol compatibility and an HTTP interface provide versatile integration capabilities.
-* AI-ready: The vector store subsystem integrates well with an extensive 3rd party ecosystem of AI/ML frameworks for advanced data analysis and data-driven decisions.
+* AI-ready: The vector store subsystem integrates well with an extensive third-party ecosystem of AI/ML frameworks for advanced data analysis and data-driven decisions.